 If you love temples, you will love Thailand.
 The same can be said if you love amazing beaches and islands.
-And lets not forget full moon parties or Thai food.
+And let’s not forget full moon parties or Thai food.
 Thailand is a backpacker paradise and a great location for solo trips.
 It is possible to explore it on a budget or to treat yourself to a luxurious adventure.

 The north with cities like Chiang Mai and Chiang Rai is also more than worth a stop.
 Here the architecture of the temples is a lot more artistic and it has been said that it is an expat heaven.

 Meanwhile, the islands of the south offer amazing diving and beach getaways.
 And with the limestone formations in the area of Krabi, you might feel like you are exploring Vietnam‘s Ha Long Bay.

 Ultimately, visiting Thailand is a must if you are traveling in Asia.
 And I can only recommend adding a stop here at the beginning of the end of a multi-country trip.